 - What can be done?

 - Which actors need to be involved?

-- What can your community contribute?
+- What can communities of the event participants contribute?

-Case study 1: Air pollution in China
+Case study 1 Air pollution in China

 Participants decided that the first step was to identify the predominant source of pollution and then to increase public awareness using mass media.
-Suggestions to overcome pollution included using technology to create protective masks, avoiding vigorous exercise on highpollution days and promoting the use of electric vehicles.
+Suggestions to overcome pollution included using technology to create protective masks, avoiding vigorous exercise on high-pollution days and promoting the use of electric vehicles.

-Case Study 2: River erosion in Bangladesh
+Case study 2 River erosion in Bangladesh

-Participants mapped the consequences of river erosion, from the loss of homes and crops through to displacement and loss of status.
-The consequences can lead to early marriage, early pregnancy and a number of child risks including disease and drowning.
+Participants mapped the socio-economic effects of river erosion, from the loss of homes and crops through to displacement and loss of status.
+Such consequences can lead to early marriage, early pregnancy and a number of risks to children's lives, including disease and drowning.
 The delegates recognised the need for an integrated response at all levels, from the very localised through to national levels.

+Case study 3

-Case Study 3: The challenge of growing socioeconomic growth and energy requirements with climate change in sub-Saharan Africa
+The challenge of socio-economic growth and increasing energy requirements with climate change in sub-Saharan Africa